Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 If you’re selling apparel, remember that your designs will also look slightly different depending on the fabrics and fabric blends you print on.

-For some, that faded or vintage feel will be just what the doctor ordered, for others, the print won’t look as imagined and will be perceived as poor quality.
+For some, that faded or vintage feel will be just what the doctor ordered, but for others, the print won’t look as imagined and will be perceived as poor quality.

 Read also: Guide to Cotton, Polyester, and Blended Fabrics